th2zz/wish/readme.md

 # wish Command Line Interpreter
+A command line interpreter that runs in linux environment.

 supported built-in commands:
 path  change path, path will be overwriten each time.
 When empty shell is provided, shell can only execute built-in commands history x, show x lines of user commands history